 Use the masses of the combustion tube before and after heating to work out the mass of oxygen lost by the copper(II) oxide and now present in the water formed.

-The ratio of the two masses enables the mass of oxygen combining with 1 g of hydrogen to be calculated.
-It should be close to 8 g if all has gone well.
+The ratio of the two masses enables learners to calculate the mass of oxygen combining with 1 g of hydrogen.
+It will be close to 8 g if all has gone well.
 Point out that this would give oxygen a relative mass of 8 on a scale where H = 1, if the formula of water was HO.

 However, as the relative mass of an oxygen atom is 16, this mass ratio is in accordance with a formula for water of H2O.